 Types of Construction Contracts

-In practice, we see that the construction contracts come in many types with their own advantages and disadvantages.
-These are mainly categorized into two major types depending on the method of payment to be made by the project owner to the contractor or the person who is directly involved in the execution of the project.
+In practice, we see that construction contracts come in many types with their own advantages and disadvantages.
+Contracts for construction are mainly divided into two major types depending on the method of payment to be made by the project owner to the contractor or the person who is directly involved in the project’s execution.

 - Lump-sum contract